SunOS-Linux/SunOS-Installer/README (Advance).md

 ## Congratulations!

-You should now have a working Arch Linux installation.
-It doesn't have a desktop environment or any applications yet...for that you can check out my __[ArchMatic](https://github.com/rickellis/ArchMatic)__ repo, but the base installation is done.
+You should now have a working Sun/OS installation.
+Then run the Sun/OS Installer scripts (Dont run the '$ preinstall.sh' and ' archomatic.sh')

 First, exit chroot: